burst-apps-team/burst-wiki/qbundle.md

 Depending on the version of Windows and internet browser that you use (Microsoft Edge, Firefox, etc.), a variation of the following dialog boxes will appear asking what you want to do with the file.

-Choose the option to save the file.
+Choose to save the file.
 If you are given the option to Save and Run, you may do this as well.
 Make a note of the saved location.

 <img src="QBundle_MSI.png" title="QBundle_MSI.png" alt="QBundle_MSI.png" width="462" height="462" />